lmbek/lmbek/README.md

 For me, **business documentation, solution descriptions, and precise requirements specifications** are crucial to building reliable and maintainable software.
 This alignment ensures developers and business stakeholders share the same understanding and direction.

-Go fits this perfectly as the code is simple, easy to maintain and the toolchain is perfect for procedural workflows, testing, versioning and deployment.
+Go fits this philosophy perfectly.
+Its simplicity and clarity make code easy to maintain, while the toolchain supports procedural workflows, robust testing, clean versioning, and smooth deployment.

 ---